 Not lacking a healthy set of gonads, Yon walks the walk along with U.S. and Iraqi soldiers risking life and limb.
 He captures firefights in progress -- occasionally trying to jump in to help -- and details each story from beginning to end.
 Yon, who includes a large dose of common sense in his articles, brings a humanistic side to the conflict from both Iraqi and American viewpoints.

 In many instances the clarity with which he reports puts you in the battle -- your sphincter puckering, and your respect for those doing the dirty work climbing as you read the passages.
+He paints a picture of courage, evil, devastation and of political change in country that much of the U.S. population doesn't hear about.

 Short of being on the ground yourself, his work will have you questioning your own manhood -- I know I felt like a pussy afterward reading a few installments.
 If your stomach can handle the "truth," give his site the once over.
 I specifically encourage you to read his report entitled "Gates of Fire."